ZouariOmar/hashhash-books/README.md

 ## 📚 HashHashBooks

-Welcome to **HashHashBooks**, a curated collection of programming books to help developers of all levels master coding concepts, improve their skills, and stay updated with the latest technologies.
+Welcome to **HashHashBooks**, a curated collection of programming books and notes to help developers of all levels master coding concepts, improve their skills, and stay updated with the latest technologies.

 ## 🚀 About the Project

 HashHashBooks serves as a resource hub that:

-- Offers high-quality programming books across diverse topics.
+- Offers high-quality programming books and notes across diverse topics.
 - Covers popular programming languages, frameworks, algorithms, and more.
 - Helps both beginners and experienced developers on their learning journeys.